 Having a shelter is something to be happy about.
 The way the wind blew us into this house was special in itself.

-It has now been 22 months since we spent our first night here, and much of that time has been spent in the garden—not that it was hard work.
+It was Nov.
+1st when we spent our first night here in this house, and much of that time has been spent in the garden—not that it was hard work.
 We just let what was already there grow a little, removed what there was too much of (such as tiling), and added a little bit of order.

 Our garden plan?